eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 #### 1.12.2.
 Deploy the `eosio.boot` contract

 The `eosio.boot` contract allows protocol features to be enabled on a new blockchain.
-These are highly recommended for any Antelope-based blockchain.
+These are highly recommended for any EOS blockchain.

 To install the `eosio.boot` contract, run the following command: